eternal44/cheatsheets/mean.md

 ###########
 # rendering views
 1. app.render() - render the view and then pass the HTML to a callback function.
-Us this to output the HTML.
+Use this to output the HTML.

 2. res.render() - render the view locally & send the HTML as a response.
    This is normally used and is for rendering the HTML

+# res vs req
+res - 'response': return something to client?
+STDOUT? req - 'request': request something from client?
+STDIN?

 Connect module - delivers a set of wrappers around the NodeJS low-level